Zachl927/mighty_mahjong/memory-bank/architecture.md

 ### Observer Pattern (Signals)
 The game_state_manager.gd utilizes Godot's signal system to notify about state changes, following Windsurf Rule #9 on using signals and slots for event handling.

+### Modular UI Structure
+Following Windsurf Rule #6, the UI is built with reusable components, organized in a hierarchical structure for maintainability and flexibility.

 ### Component-Based Architecture
 Following Windsurf Rule #2, the project structure is designed to avoid a monolithic codebase through modularity, with each component having a single responsibility.